reglab/casehold/README.md

 ## When Does Pretraining Help?
 Assessing Self-Supervised Learning for Law and the CaseHOLD Dataset of 53,000+ Legal Holdings

 This is the repository for the paper, [When Does Pretraining Help?
-Assessing Self-Supervised Learning for Law and the CaseHOLD Dataset of 53,000+ Legal Holdings](https://arxiv.org/abs/2104.08671), accepted to ICAIL 2021.
+Assessing Self-Supervised Learning for Law and the CaseHOLD Dataset of 53,000+ Legal Holdings](https://arxiv.org/abs/2104.08671) (Zheng and Guha et al., 2021), accepted to ICAIL 2021.

-It includes models, datasets, and code for computing pretrain loss and finetuning Legal-BERT and Custom Legal-BERT models on legal benchmark tasks: Overruling, Terms of Service, CaseHOLD.
+It includes models, datasets, and code for computing pretrain loss and finetuning Legal-BERT, Custom Legal-BERT, and BERT (double) models on legal benchmark tasks: Overruling, Terms of Service, CaseHOLD.

 ### Download Models & Datasets
-The legal benchmark task datasets and Legal-BERT/Custom Legal-BERT model files can be downloaded from the [casehold Google Drive folder](https://drive.google.com/drive/folders/18YZpKNzbgG3ZWWgmu0Xz6oK3nuv0M2iK?usp=sharing).
+The legal benchmark task datasets and Legal-BERT, Custom Legal-BERT, and BERT (double) model files can be downloaded from the [casehold Google Drive folder](https://drive.google.com/drive/folders/18YZpKNzbgG3ZWWgmu0Xz6oK3nuv0M2iK?usp=sharing).
 For more information, see the [Description](https://docs.google.com/document/d/1K3LtZ5Z6Zxh9Xuf5Pu0P4UuPXa_rCuE6b2_gL1yLej8/edit?usp=sharing) of the folder.

-Alternatively, the Legal-BERT/Custom Legal-BERT models can also be accessed directly from the Hugging Face model hub.
+The models can also be accessed directly from the Hugging Face model hub.
 To load a model from the model hub in a script, pass its Hugging Face model repository name to the `model_name_or_path` script argument.
 See `demo.ipynb` for more details.

 **Hugging Face Model Repositories**

 -   Legal-BERT: `zlucia/legalbert` (https://huggingface.co/zlucia/legalbert)
 - Custom Legal-BERT: `zlucia/custom-legalbert` (https://huggingface.co/zlucia/custom-legalbert)
+- BERT (double): `zlucia/bert-double` (https://huggingface.co/zlucia/bert-double)

-Download the legal benchmark task datasets and the Legal-BERT/Custom Legal-BERT models (optional, scripts can directly load models from Hugging Face model repositories) and unzip them under the top-level directory like:
+Download the legal benchmark task datasets and the models (optional, scripts can directly load models from Hugging Face model repositories) from the casehold Google Drive folder and unzip them under the top-level directory like:

 	reglab/casehold
 	├── data
 	│ ├── casehold.csv
 	│ └── overruling.csv
 	├── models
+	│ ├── bert-double
+	│ │ ├── config.json
+	│ │ ├── pytorch_model.bin
+	│ │ ├── special_tokens_map.json
+	│ │ ├── tf_model.h5
+	│ │ ├── tokenizer_config.json
+	│ │ └── vocab.txt
-	│ ├── custom-legalbert
+	│ └── custom-legalbert
 	│ │ ├── config.json
 	│ │ ├── pytorch_model.bin
 	│ │ ├── special_tokens_map.json